About Budget Central

-This spring, districts will be developing Local Control Accountability Plans (LCAP) and budgets together.
+The District will continue to develop the annual Local Control Accountability Plan (LCAP) and budgets together.
 We will not only be looking at how much funding is received, but also identifying goals based on priorities for kids.
 Staff, parents and the community will be invited to participate in the process.